-Once you land on the floor of Riven’s nest, return to the two chambers where you’ll alternately cleanse and stagger her.
-Repeat the cycle until you get Riven down to roughly 10% of her health bar – this can take as few as two rotations, if you’re slick.
+Once you land on the floor of Riven’s nest, return to the two chambers where you’ll once again alternately cleanse and stagger her.
+Repeat the cycle until you get Riven down to roughly 10% of her health bar – you should aim to do this in two rotations, total.

 As soon as Riven hits that threshold you’ll be teleported to the Ascendant Realm, where you have to complete an annoying platforming section.
 At the top of a bunch of floating rocks is a portal that you must reach, but Taken Hobgoblins will snipe you, and Phalanxes will try to blast you into space.
-Moreover, you’ll slowly lose health while you’re here, so don’t be afraid to use healing tricks such as rifts and even Wells of Radiance if necessary.
-On the plus side, only one of you needs to reach the portal, and the path is fairly straightforward (though it does double back on itself at one point).
+Moreover, you’ll slowly lose health while you’re here, so don’t be afraid to use healing tricks such as rifts, the new Dawnblade’s healing grenade, and even Wells of Radiance if necessary.
+On the plus side, only one of you needs to reach the portal, and the path is fairly straightforward – just be alert for the point where it doubles back on itself.

 When someone gets to the portal, you’ll all be teleported back to the starting cavern.
 Resurrect anyone who needs it.
 Riven pokes her face through the top of the room, and if you hammer her with your hardest-hitting weapons, it shouldn’t be long before she finally succumbs.